 Attend Developer Events

 Just like there are startup events attended by developers, you can attend developer’s events as a startup.
-You won’t have developers coming to you as you would at a startup event, so you’ll have to have your pitch ready.
+You won’t have developers coming to you, so you’ll have to have your pitch ready.

 However, these events can be a good way to get easy access to a large number of developers all in one place.